For the Fuku patty: In a blender

-, yuzu, garlic, onion powder and pepper until smooth.
+, onion powder and pepper until smooth.
 Gently massage the marinade

 to three-quarters of the original volume.
-Add the soy sauce and sugar
+Add the soy sauce and sugar.
+Bring to a boil.
+Whisk together the cornstarch

 to the pan and bring to a boil.
 Let cool before using.